catalystgo/protosync/README.md

 - [ ] Add goreleaser to the project
 - [ ] Add build and release pipeline (docker/goreleaser), each deploy should create a new release with tag and latest release
 - [ ] Add method/way to use auth tokens for private repos
-- [x] Add the path option in config to download the files in a specific path under outDir

 ### Fixes 🛠